Intro

 What Makes a B+ “Best”?

 The best class b+ r is not the same for everyone.
 It depends on how and where you travel.
-For mountain regions, stability and insulation matter.
-For long highway trips, seating comfort and noise control rise in importance.

-At The Vansmith, deep Colorado roots shape how travel vehicles are evaluated.
-A passion for climbing, biking, skiing, and hiking highlights the need for practical storage, durable finishes, and efficient layouts.
-Sustainability also plays a role.
-Responsible material choices and efficient systems support travel with care for the places explored.
+At The Vansmith, deep Colorado roots shape how travel rigs are judged.
+A passion for climbing, biking, skiing, and hiking shows the need for useful storage, tough finishes, and smart layouts.

 Why Class B Plus RVs Continue to Grow